kshenoy/vim-palette/README.md

 * `g:PaletteMenuStruct` ( Default : "P&lugins.&Palette" )
    When `g:PaletteUseEditMenu` is set to 0, a new menu will be created instead.
    The location of the menu can be specified using this variable.
-For detils, type
+For details, type
 ````
    :h usr_42.txt
 ````

-* `g:PaletteColorsDir` ( Default : [ "~/.vim/colors" ] )
+* `g:PaletteColorsDir` ( Default : [ "$HOME/.vim/colors" ] )
    By default, vim-palette searches for colorschemes in ~/.vim/colors directory.
    Change this variable to change the location to search for.
 If multiple locations are specified, it will search each one.
 Note that this variable must be an array.

+* `g:PaletteColorsDefault` ( Default : [ "$VIMRUNTIME/colors" ] )
+   Directory containing the default colorschemes.
+As above, must be an array.

+* `g:PaletteClassifyDefaults` ( Default : 0 )
+   Should the default colorschemes be classified as dark or light?

+## ToDo
+* If the theme file does not contain "set bg=" setting, put under new 'Misc' sub-menu.